 Read the ENCORE publication (see Section 1) to get a better understanding of the ENCORE philosophy.

+Read the 00_README-FIRST.{md,pdf} file in the root of the sFSS

 Browse through the various sFSS directories and consult the 0_README.md, the LabJournal.txt, and other files for specific instructions about the information you need to provide in each sub-directory.

 Populate the sFSS with project information, data, and code you may already have available.